 Plainly Classic

-This is meant to be the most versatile flavor, for spreading on bagels, whipping into frosting, and creating “classic” dairy-free cheesecakes.
-But it is a little coconut-forward in flavor, and might night work perfectly for every cream cheese need.
+This is meant to be the most versatile variety, for spreading on bagels, whipping into frosting, and creating “classic” dairy-free cheesecakes.
+But it is a little coconut-forward and sour in flavor, and might not work perfectly for every cream cheese need.
 Nonetheless, it’s thick, rich, and will provide a nice consistency whether served cold or baked.

 Ingredients: organic cashews, filtered water, organic coconut cream, sea salt, cultures.
 Contains: cashews and coconut.*